 With so many people enjoying multiple cups of coffee every day of their lives and cafes and coffee shops booming, more and more people are finding ways to make each cup of joe cleaner, greener and more sustainable.

-Here are our top ideas for how to make coffee shops and cafes more sustainable in 2019
+Here are our top ideas for how to make coffee shops and cafes more sustainable

 Every good coffee shop starts with good coffee.
 Every good cup of coffee starts with lovingly grown, beautifully roasted coffee beans.
 From a sustainability point of view, a good place to seek out coffee sourced from environmentally conscious growers is to look for those with green credentials.
 Coffee that is certified as Organic, Fairtrade, UTZ or Rainforest Alliance will need to meet strict standards for environmental and social practices.
 Depending on where you are starting from, re-examining your coffee supply could help you reach sustainable goals.
 OUR VIEW IS THAT WE SHOULD ONLY SOURCE TRACEABLE AND SUSTAINABLE COFFEE SUPPLIES!